Injustice.

 Followed shortly by the barking from Cookie, and the beeps from the key code being entered.

-Her keys sound loud and sporadic, jingling against her gigantic reusable coffee cup.
-Against my will, my lips begin to curl upward as I hear her cooing at Cookie,
+Her keys sound loud and sporadic, jingling against her metal coffee cup.
+My lips begin to curl upward as I hear her cooing at her,

 “ya llegue!
 Pipis cookie?
 Quieres hacer pipis?”